Huertix/BowlingScoreManager/README.txt

-olve the problem proposed, I have decided to resolve it from a OOP perspective.
-For this porpouse, I have used Java and JUnit which was driven me to a TDD (Test-Driven Development) resolution.
+olve the proposed problem  I have decided to do it from a OOP perspective.
+For this porpouse, I have used Java and JUnit which led me to a TDD (Test-Driven Development) resolution.

 Phase 1: Define steps to achive the resolution: